BookingBug/dev.bookingbug.com/docs/getting-started/account-set-up.md

 <img src="https://i.imgur.com/Iq5cGbG.png" alt="">

 Alternatively you can take advantage of the optional public site that BookingBug hosts for you.
 You can add a book now button to your own site to direct users to the public site.

-You can also integrate your new booking journey with Facebook, Drupal and [Wordpress](https://wordpress.org/plugins/bookingbug/).

-You may have further requirements for your booking journey and you may need to customise it past what the embed widget can offer.

-> You can follow the guides below to develop your own integration or if you're an enterprise customer.
-Then you can contact sales@bookingbug.com and request a bespoke service where we will work with you to build and deploy your customised booking journey.